-Flash mob rallies in downtown Hong Kong financial district
+Violence brings Hong Kong to 'brink of total breakdown' - police

 China denies interfering and has blamed Western countries, including Britain and the United States, for stirring up trouble.

+“Hong Kong affairs are purely China’s internal affairs that allow no foreign interference.
+We urge the United States, United Kingdom and other countries to earnestly respect China’s sovereignty...”

+China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks throughout the unrest, but it has vowed to crush any attempts at independence, a demand for a very small minority of protesters.

-Reporting by Donny Kwok, Clare Jim, Marius Zaharia, Twinnie Siu, Clare Jim, Jessie Pang and Farah Master; Writing by Anne Marie Roantree and Nick Macfie; Editing by Simon Cameron-Moore and Gerry Doyle
+Reporting by Donny Kwok, Clare Jim, Marius Zaharia, Twinnie Siu, Clare Jim, Josh Smith, Kate Lamb, Jessie Pang and Farah Master in Hong Kong and Cate Cadell in Beijing; Writing by Anne Marie Roantree and Nick Macfie; Editing by Simon Cameron-Moore and Gerry Doyle